ibm-build-lab/cloud-pak-sandboxes/README.md

-# cloud-pak-sandboxes
+# Cloud Pak Sandboxes

-Assets to create and manage Cloud Pak Sandboxes
+This project contain the assets to create and manage Cloud Pak Sandboxes on IBM Cloud Classic.

-installer:
+## Installer

-Contains bash script and support files to interact with the Schematics service on IBM Public Cloud.
-This script can be run either from an IBM Cloud Shell window, or locally on your machine (assuming you have the IBM Cloud cli setup).
-It makes use of the Terraform scripts located in the "terraform" subdirectory.
+The [installer/](./installer) directory contains a bash script for the users to install any Cloud Pak on IBM Cloud Classic.
+This script can be run either from an IBM Cloud Shell window, or locally on your machine if you have all the requirements.

-scripts:
+The bash script and support files interact with the Schematics service on IBM Public Cloud using the Terraform scripts located in the [terraform/](./terraform) directory.

+## Scripts

-Additional scripts created to do installations and support the sandbox environment
+The [scripts/](./scripts) directory contain additional scripts created to do installations and support the sandbox environment.
+They are created for the developers and the Sandbox administrators.

-terraform:

-Terraform scripts to install ROKS, Cloud Pak for Applications, Multicloud Management and Data
+## Terraform

+The [terraform/](./terraform) directory has all the Terraform scripts to install multiple Cloud Paks on an OpenShift cluster on IBM Cloud Classic.
+This directory is only for developers or advance users that would like to execute the code locally or remotely using IBM Cloud Schematics, either for development, testing or get a custom Cloud Pak in an advance way.
+The code can be executed using `make` with a set of Makefiles.